-Alec Baldwin To Stop Portraying Trump Due To ‘Maliciousness’ Of White House
+Alec Baldwin To Stop Portraying Trump Due To “Maliciousness” Of White House

 As Huffington Post reports, Alec Baldwin says he’s about to bring his SNL Trump character to an end.
 The reason?
 According to Baldwin, the Trump White House is malicious, and he doesn’t think that the American people can take much more of the dramatic nonsense that comes with poking the new POTUS with an artistic stick.

-In fact, Alec Baldwin is shocked that Trump hasn’t relaxed into his new reality as a much-maligned president.
+In fact, Alec Baldwin is shocked that Trump hasn’t relaxed into his new reality as a much maligned president.

 “His policies aside, which you can hate, I thought he would have just relaxed.
 The maliciousness of this White House has people worried, which is why I’m not going to do it much longer, the impersonation.
 I don’t know how much more people can take it.”